airswap/airswap-about/trader/add-to-your-app.md

 # Add Trader to Your App

-[AirSwap Trader](https://trader.airswap.io/) can be added to any webpage for over-the-countery trading with no counterparty risk, no deposits, and no fees.
+[AirSwap Trader](https://trader.airswap.io/) can be added to any webpage for over-the-counter trading with no counterparty risk, no deposits, and no fees.

 ![](../.gitbook/assets/trader-widget.png)